qserdel/Segmentation-Annotator/readme.md

     python gui.py
     ```

-2. Load an image and start annotating.
+2. Load an image folder and start annotating.

-3. Save your annotations and export the annotated image.
+3. Suggested image segmentation pipeline:
+    - Start by clicking on the _Generate Superpixels_ button
+    - Allocate the most represented label in each superpixel for a coarse segmentation
+    - Refine the annotation using the interactive SAM feature
+    Note: you can click in multiple place after clicking on the _Interact with SAM_ button to refine its segmentation

+4. Click "Save" to export the original image, labeled image and colored label image in the "outputs" folder.

+When opeining a folder, only images with names not already present in the outputs/images folder will be loaded to the segmentation tool.

 ## Custom Dataset
 To annotate your custom dataset with your own custom labels, please refer to [custom_annotations_readme.md](./custom_annotations_readme.md)